Why Your Parent Still Runs the Business They Gave You.

 Revenue: A business where nobody's sure who makes the final call runs at a fraction of its capacity.
 That's not a rough patch.
 That's your baseline — and it's costing you every single month.

-People: Your best employees have options.
+People: Your best non-family employees have options.
 When they see authority split at the top, they leave.
 The ones who stay have already checked out.

 Decisions: Every significant call requires a second conversation.
 That's not leadership — that's negotiation.
 And it slows everything down.